 Interethnic clashes occurred throughout the year.
 Insecurity, inflammatory rhetoric–including hate speech–and discriminatory government policies led to a heightened sense of tribal identity, exacerbating interethnic differences.

 Acts of Violence, Discrimination, and Other Abuses Based on Sexual Orientation and Gender Identity

 The law does not prohibit same-sex sexual acts, but it prohibits “unnatural offenses,” defined as “carnal intercourse against the order of nature,” which are punishable by up to 10 years’ imprisonment if committed with consent and up to 14 years if without consent.
 There were no reports authorities enforced the law.

 There were some reports of incidents of discrimination and abuse.
-Lesbian, gay, bisexual, transgender, and intersex (LGBTI) persons reported security forces routinely harassed and sometimes arrested and beat them.
-In July, in two incidents, security officials arrested and beat eight males, reportedly for behaving like women.
-There were no known, officially registered LGBTI organizations.
-Loose affinity groups existed, however.
+Lesbian, gay, bisexual, transgender, and intersex (LGBTI) persons reported security forces routinely harassed and sometimes arrested, detained, tortured, and beat them.
+In September Labor, Public Service, and Human Resource Development Minister Gathoth Gatkuoth Hothnyang stated the government would order security forces to arrest LGBTI persons and detain them until they procreate.
+There were no reports of such arrests by year’s end.

 HIV and AIDS Social Stigma